cherenkov-plenoscope/queue_map_reduce/README.rst

 - No need for databases or web-servers.

+- Can bundle your jobs to process multiple jobs in serial on the process-node to avoid start-up-overhead with many small jobs.

 Scope
 =====
 Our scope is intentionally limited to embarrassingly simple parallel computing with a ``map()`` function while